 strcmp as a tie-breaker to further compare them.
 This means that in YSQL two strings are not equal unless their database character encodings are identical.
 After YSQL is upgraded to PostgreSQL 13 which supports non-deterministic collations and does not use any tie-breaker, we also plan to enhance YSQL to support non-deterministic collations.

 In YSQL, database collation must be "C", so column collation is a nice feature to override the default "C" collation in order to have a different sort order on the column values.
 For example, to enforce a dictionary sort order:

 create table coll_tab3(name text collate "en_US"); insert into coll_tab3 values ('a'), ('Z'); select * from coll_tab3 order by name;

 name ------ a Z (2 rows)

 If no column collation is used, you'll see the default sort order that uses the ASCII encoding order.

 create table coll_tab4(name text); insert into coll_tab4 values ('a'), ('Z'); select * from coll_tab4 order by name;

 When a table column has an explicit collation, an index built on the column will be sorted according to the column collation.
 YSQL also allows the index to have its own explicit collation that is different from that of the table column.
 For example:

 create table coll_tab5(name text collate "en-US-x-icu"); create index name_idx on coll_tab5(name collate "C" asc);

-This can be useful to speed up queries that involve pattern matching operators such as LIKE because a regular index will be sorted according to collation "en-US-x-icu" and such an index cannot be used by pattern matching operators.
+This can speed up queries that involve pattern matching operators such as LIKE because a regular index will be sorted according to collation "en-US-x-icu" and such an index cannot be used by pattern matching operators.